VF Corporation (VFC)

 + $—K

-The quick ratio, also known as the acid-test ratio, is a measure of a company's ability to meet its short-term obligations with its most liquid assets.
-A quick ratio of 1 or higher is generally considered acceptable, as it indicates that the company can cover its short-term liabilities without relying on inventory sales.
+The quick ratio measures the company's ability to cover its current liabilities with its most liquid assets, excluding inventory.
+A quick ratio above 1 is generally considered healthy, as it suggests the company has enough liquid assets to cover its short-term liabilities.

 Peer comparison